lvanness7690/react-portfolio/README.md

 - Interact with a contact form featuring fields for name, email address, and message in the Contact section.
 - Access a downloadable resume and a list of the developer's proficiencies in the Resume section.

-## Credits

-Developed by Leighton Van Ness.

-## License

-This project is licensed under the [MIT License](LICENSE.txt).

----

 ## Features

 - Sleek and intuitive single-page application interface
 - Easy navigation through sections including About Me, Portfolio, Contact, and Resume
 - Interactive elements such as contact form validation and highlighted navigation titles

+## Credits

+Developed by Leighton Van Ness

-## How to Contribute
+## License

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-If you find any bugs or issues, please report them [here](https://github.com/lvanness7690/react-portfolio/issues).
+Please refer to the license in the repo.